 - Fetal distress in which it is deemed unsafe to deliver vaginally

-- Baby is too large to be delivered vaginally
+- The baby is too large to be delivered vaginally

 - Previous Cesarean birth

-- Baby is in a breech or transverse position
+- The baby is in a breech or transverse position

 - Complications of the placenta